Sexual Healing for Men

 How, then, can we mature emotionally to the point where we won’t be knocked off our socks if a partner comes with an unexpected sexual request?
 How are we able to know our wishes and boundaries and cultivate the ability to vocalize them in a calm and respectful manner?
 Where, despite our buttons getting pushed, we retain the possibility to listen and converse with an open heart and mind?
 The answer lies in developing a strong sense of self-awareness.

 Self-awareness means becoming curious as to why we think what we think, feel how we feel, and do what we do.
-After getting mentally stuck in 2017, I devised a five-question method for exactly that purpose (which can be found at the bottom of this blog post) – and which I am using to this day.
+After getting mentally stuck in 2017, I devised a five-question method for exactly that purpose (which can be found in this blog post) – and which I am using to this day.
 Imagine my delight to subsequently discover a three-question method by professor Solomon to get insight into our sexual self-awareness.
 Through her questions: 1) Why am I having sex?
 2) What turns me on?
 3) How did I learn about sex? insight can be gained into our hitherto hidden sexual drives and motivations, which is invaluable information, particularly for those of us who’ve experienced a distorted emotional and sexual development.

 Like many participants in the BBC online survey, porn was also for me the main source of sex education and went hand-in-hand with a poor emotional upbringing.
 Therefore within me the split between an ever ageing body and a mind being stuck in late adolescence became manifest, and in my case a strong co-dependency developed within my personality from my late teens onwards.
 The result thereof was a crippling inability to communicate my inner feelings or longings, because I had no idea what they were or where they came from.
 Naturally that inability caused a lot of misunderstandings and suffering within romantic and sexual encounters and relationships, and if my ex-wife and I wouldn’t have set foot on the path towards self-awareness, I would still be moving around in circles.